pericles01/AI_Playgroung/README.md

 # AI Playgroung GUI
-A user-friendly GUI to easy test any pytorch multi-class model with a sample image.
+A user-friendly GUI to easy test any pytorch binary or multi-class model with a sample image.

 # Installation